 Here are eight easy ways to speed things up and improve your chances of landing that ever-elusive job offer.

-- 1. Focus on applying for particular job opportunities.
-Rather than rush blindly sending your résumé for every job posting you see, key in on specific opportunities or companies.
+- Focus on applying for particular job opportunities: Rather than rush blindly sending your résumé for every job posting you see, key in on specific opportunities or companies.

-- 2. Only apply for relevant opportunities.
-Don’t waste time applying for jobs you don’t really want or for which you aren’t fully qualified.
+- Only apply for relevant opportunities: Don’t waste time applying for jobs you don’t really want or for which you aren’t fully qualified.
 That time could be spent perfecting your applications for more suitable opportunities.

-- 3. Conduct in-depth research on potential employers.
-Before going to an interview, thoroughly research the company’s history, mission statement, culture, and more to ensure you’re fully informed.
+- Conduct in-depth research on potential employers: Before going to an interview, thoroughly research the company’s history, mission statement, culture, and more to ensure you’re fully informed.

-- 4. Present yourself well.
-This includes sending out a well-proofed résumé, dressing professionally for job interviews, and maintaining a professional reputation online.
+- Present yourself well: This includes sending out a well-proofed résumé, dressing professionally for job interviews, and maintaining a professional reputation online.

-- 5. Network, network, network.
-Building a strong professional network takes a lot of time and effort, but networking is a great resource for job seekers who are having trouble finding work on their own.
+- Network, network, network: Building a strong professional network takes a lot of time and effort, but networking is a great resource for job seekers who are having trouble finding work on their own.

-- 6. Demonstrate genuine interest.
-You should demonstrate your interest in a potential position in every interaction you have with the hiring manager or recruiter.
+- Demonstrate genuine interest: You should demonstrate your interest in a potential position in every interaction you have with the hiring manager or recruiter.

-- 7. Don’t forget to follow up.
-Always follow up after a job interview or after sending a job application for a position you’re passionate about.
+- Don’t forget to follow up: Always follow up after a job interview or after sending a job application for a position you’re passionate about.
 This Is another great way to show your interest in the opportunity.

-- 8. Maintain a positive attitude.
-Keeping a positive attitude is critically important for a successful job search.
+- Maintain a positive attitude: Keeping a positive attitude is critically important for a successful job search.
 Don’t lose hope of finding your dream job, no matter how bleak things may seem.

 When the job market is bad for applicants, it can feel like you’ve been applying to jobs for months even when it’s only been a few days.
 You want to expedite applications as best and as fast as you can, and there are ways you can do this without risking your sanity.
 Use this infographic to help you fast-track the process.
-And trust us—eventually the right job will come along, and you’ll get the position and be on the way to a rewarding career.
+And trust us—the right role will come along eventually, and you’ll be on your way to a rewarding career.

 Need a break from reading articles?
-Check out the helpful videos on our YouTube channel.
+Check out the helpful videos on the CollegeXpress YouTube channel.